elpanageorge/elpanageorge/README.md

-matrix:~ elpanageorge$
+matrix:~ elpanageorge$ echo w
-- 👋 Hi, I’m @elpanageorge
+- 👋 Hi, I’m @elpanageorge have more than 18 years as a Project Manager
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding in a way that you use of the resources in efficient way
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on django python projects
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything PM or python related
-- 📫 How to reach me ...
+- 📫 email me: jorgelopezleonardi@gmail.com

 <!---
 elpanageorge/elpanageorge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.